scala/improvement-proposals/content/dedented-string-literals.md

 Another possible rule is indentation-based: _"the first single-quote preceded on a line only by whitespace that is indented equal-or-less than the opening quote"_ closes the string"_.
-_"indentation of the opening quote"_ could mean one
+_"indentation of the opening quote"_ could mean one of three things:

 1. The column offset of the `"` character itself.
 That would mean the entire string body must be to the right of the opening quote, which does force a more verbose layout that takes